FeiYao-Edinburgh/CS-hardware-software/README.md

 This repository will mainly contain notes that I further enhance my programming capabilities using Python and Shell.
+Meanwhile, it also contains good resources for absolutely beginners that I will also expplore over and over again.

 ### Software carpentry resources for absolutely beginners
 1. [The Unix Shell](https://swcarpentry.github.io/shell-novice/)